-In line with our vision to equip every digital marketer with the job-related skills sets they need to succeed, Equinet Academy partnered with CoolerInsights to conduct a survey that endeavours to understand the current proficiency level of digital marketers in Singapore.
+In line with our vision to equip every digital marketer with the job-related skills sets they need to succeed, Equinet Academy partnered with CoolerInsights to conduct a survey of 200 respondents that endeavours to understand the current proficiency level of digital marketers in Singapore.

 In the past few years, Digital Marketing has become fast-paced and hyper competitive.
 We found that while more organisations and brands are embracing the digital transformation process, there are still significant skill gaps to overcome.
 New digital marketers, or those transitioning from traditional marketing, often do not recognise the complexity of a comprehensive digital marketing strategy.